 Words matter.
 Learn how the people you’re trying to reach think about different sectors of the donor-supported world, and what words they use related to donor-supported organizations.

-Grey Matter Research and Harmon Research teamed up to explore these issues in our exclusive new report, What’s a Charity?
-Just send us a quick note at firstname.lastname@example.org and we’ll be happy to send you the report.
+Remember, just send a quick note at firstname.lastname@example.org and we’ll be happy to send you the report.

 We have helped scores of donor-supported organizations large and small understand their current, lapsed, and potential donors.
 No one has more expertise with helping non-profits (or charities, or ministries) and the agencies that serve them than Grey Matter Research.
 From veterans to disaster relief to education to medical, and many other causes, we understand donors.
 Talk to us about what you need to know in order to be more effective in funding your work.